Top Democrats make case for Republicans to endorse Trump impeachment

 Both Democrats used their air time on Sunday to urge the Senate to call witnesses and seek documentary evidence that they said the White House has withheld.

-Senate Majority Leader Mitch McConnell has raised the prospect of conducting a short Senate impeachment trial without calling any witnesses.
+Senate Majority Leader Mitch McConnell has raised the prospect of conducting a short trial without calling any witnesses.

 Nadler on Sunday said such a move would do a disservice to the Senate, whose members will all effectively serve as jurors who will need to weigh the evidence to decide whether Trump should be convicted and removed from office.